raoalihasan1/ML-MCI-AD-Conversion/README.md

-# Mild Cognitive Impairment to Alzheimer's Disease Conversion
+# MCI to AD Conversion